What We Do

 - Check water supply lines to appliances such as water heaters, water filters, refrigerator ice maker/water dispensers, and reverse osmosis systems.

 Meter Flow Check Displays No Water Use

-1. If you have an irrigation timer, check the programming.
+- If you have an landscape sprinkler system timer, check the programming.
 Sometimes a second start time gets added or a valve may have a run time on two different programs.
 Also, if a power outage occurs, the controller may have reverted back to a default program and needs to be reprogrammed.

-2. Irrigation leaks may only display themselves when the system is running.
-Remember to turn on your irrigation/sprinkler system, run each individual station separately and look for blown or damaged sprinkler heads or faulty drip emitters.
+- Landscape sprinkler system leaks may only display themselves when the system is running.
+Remember to turn on your landscape sprinkler system, run each individual station separately and look for blown or damaged sprinkler heads or faulty drip emitters.
 A dark wet area (without a drip emitter) is a good indicator during the system run time of a possible leak within the system.

 Meter Bench Test